site search by freefind |

 3. (Government, Politics & Diplomacy) (in Leninist theory) a transitional stage after the proletarian revolution in the development of a society from capitalism to communism: characterized by the distribution of income according to work rather than need.

 Given this definition, does Acts 2 display Christian socialism?
 Socialism is usually carried out by the civil government.
-They require their citizens to surrender their property for the common good.
-In some cases in order to maintain an appearance of freedom, like in Canada and the US, wealth is usually taken by taxation and inflation rather than the actual seizure of property.
+They require their citizens to surrender their private property for the common good.
+In some cases, to maintain an appearance of freedom, like in Canada and the US, wealth is usually taken by taxation and inflation rather than the actual seizure of property.
 In any case, such measures are violently enforced on all who want to retain their property.

-So while we can see some features of socialism in their actions, it lacks the violence and theft of state socialism.
+While we can see some features of socialism in their actions, it lacks the violence and theft characteristic of state socialism.
 Even in a religious community, if people are forced to give more than they want to, it becomes theft.
-If we want to call this Christian socialism fine, but it must be totally voluntary without any pressure from leaders or peers.
+If we want to call this Christian socialism, fine, although it would be a poor choice of words.
+For it to be Christian, it must be entirely voluntary, without any pressure from leaders, peers, or the civil government.
+Anything less violates at least two of the Ten Commandments - the ones against theft and covetousness.

-If you read the entire chapter you will see that Peter had preached and 3,000 people were saved.
+If you read the entire chapter of Acts 2, you will see that Peter preached, and 3,000 people were saved.
 Later on, thousands more were added.
 This was at the time of Pentecost when Jerusalem was crowded with Jews from all over the world.
 Many of the Jews who converted did not live in Jerusalem.
-They wanted to stay on and learn more of their new faith before returning home; however, they had not planned for such a long stay.
-The church in Jerusalem had all these new converts who needed food and lodging immediately.
+They wanted to stay and learn more about their new faith before returning home; however, they had not planned for such a prolonged stay.
+The church in Jerusalem had a large number of new converts who needed food and lodging immediately.
 This was an emergency situation.
 The generous Jerusalem Christians responded by selling their possessions to provide for these new converts.

 Another motivating factor was the knowledge of the coming destruction of Israel and Jerusalem.
 Jesus and others had warned it would happen in their generation - as it did.
 They knew that soon all their property holdings in the land of Israel would be worthless.
 They took advantage of that knowledge to sell their property and voluntarily gave the money to help their needy brothers and sisters.

-Acts is an historical book.
-It records what happened, it does not automatically mean it is a good example.
-For example, the historical book of 2 Sam. records David's adultery and murder, but it is not giving us an example to follow!
+Acts is a historical book.
+It records what happened; it does not automatically mean it is a good example.
+For example, the historical book of 2 Sam. records David's adultery and murder, but it does not give us an example to follow!

-To see if we are to follow their example, we need to study the total teaching of Scripture on Christian socialism.
+To determine whether we should follow their example, we need to examine the comprehensive teaching of Scripture on Christian socialism.
 Our Christian Social Theory Workbooks give a general introduction to this topic.
-We cannot take one example in an historical book and use it to establish a doctrine.
+We cannot take a single example from a historical book and use it to establish a doctrine.
 We must search Scripture for the big picture.
-We have to study to find out: Is so-called Christian Socialism really the Biblical answer?
+We must study to find out: Is so-called Christian Socialism really the Biblical answer?

 "For it hath pleased them of Macedonia and Achaia to make a certain contribution for the poor saints which are at Jerusalem."
 Rom.
 15:26

 Were the Jerusalem Christians wrong in what they did?
 They had a unique emergency situation on their hands.
-They responded in love and concern - as we all should - but their solution did not solve the problem long term.
-While God had called some individuals to sell all and give all, that did not mean it was His will for everyone.
-With no one left with resources with which to rebuild, the entire church became poor and needing help instead of being able to give help.
-If God is calling you personally to sell all and give all that is fine, but don't expect that it is His call on every life or even that it is His call in general.
+They responded with love and concern - as we all should - but their solution did not solve the problem in the long term.
+While God has called some individuals to sell all and give all, that does not mean it is His will for everyone.
+With no one left with the resources to rebuild, the entire church became impoverished and needed help instead of being able to give it.
+If God is calling you personally to sell all and give all, that is fine, but don't expect it to be His call on every life, or even that it is His call in general.
 What is mandated for every life is that Jesus is top priority.

-So what is our conclusion on the Christian Socialism of Acts 2?
+What is our conclusion regarding the Christian Socialism of Acts 2?
 It was a voluntary [no government involvement] love response to an emergency need, but very soon [less than 40 years] it turned into a failure.
 The people who had generously given had to rely on the generosity of others.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.